radial-color-picker/vue-color-picker/examples/with-config/README.md

 # Example - With Component Configuration

 Example shows how to further configure `vue-color-picker`.
-It's scaffolded with `vue-cli` and [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template.
+It's scaffolded with [Vue CLI 3](https://cli.vuejs.org)

 ## How to use
 Download the example [or clone the whole project](https://github.com/radial-color-picker/vue-color-picker.git):